Nanshe: Name

-It is possible that dŠar-ra-at-ni-na, "queen of Nina," was an alternate name of Nanshe.
-However, this name is only attested in a list of deities from the Sealand, and an alternative proposal is that Ishtar of Nineveh is meant, though this proposal is not universally accepted either.
+It is possible that dšar-ra-at-ni-na, "queen of Nina", was an alternate name of Nanshe.
+However, this name is only attested in a list of deities from the Sealand, and an alternative proposal is that it refers to Ishtar of Nineveh, though this proposal is not universally accepted either.

 Andrew R. George notes that in the Canonical Temple List Sirara, a toponym associated with Nanshe, might have been reinterpreted as an alternate name of her.

 Character and iconography

+Nanshe's functions have been described as "heterogeneous", and a variety of roles and presumed iconographic attributes are attested for her in primary sources.